kaanyinaele/alx-polly/README.md

 # ALX Polly: A Polling Application

+Welcome to ALX Polly, a full-stack p## Security Best Practices Implemented

+The application now follows these security best practices:

+1. **Defense-in-Depth Strategy**:
+   - Multiple layers of security controls
+   - Both client and server side validation
+   - Least privilege principle enforced

+2. **Secure API Design**:
+   - CSRF protection for all state-changing operations
+   - Input validation on all endpoints
+   - Proper error handling to prevent information disclosure

+3. **Modern Security Headers**:
+   - Content Security Policy (CSP)
+   - X-Frame-Options to prevent clickjacking
+   - X-Content-Type-Options to prevent MIME type sniffing
+   - Referrer-Policy to control information leakage

+4. **Secure Authentication**:
+   - Server-side validation of authentication state
+   - HTTP-only cookies for session management
+   - Protection against session fixation

+5. **Rate Limiting and Abuse Prevention**:
+   - Prevention of multiple votes from the same user
+   - Validation against manipulation of poll options
-Welcome to ALX Polly, a full-stack polling application built with Next.js, TypeScript, and Supabase.
+   - Authenticated access for sensitive operationstion built with Next.js, TypeScript, and Supabase.
 This project serves as a practical learning ground for modern web development concepts, with a special focus on identifying and fixing common security vulnerabilities.

 ## About the Application